lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

 To aid in the visualization of all the orders under your organisation(s), you can head over to the [All Orders](https://dashboard.lune.co/settings/all-orders) section.
 All orders from which you have access to will be presented here.
-You can filter by organisation, account and account type, providing you with a quick view of all your merchant accounts.
+You can filter by organisation, account and account type, providing you with a quick view of all your customer accounts.

 <img width="1000" :src="$withBase('/user_orders.png')" alt="sample user orders">